egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 ### iptables/nftables
-You can use `Port Forwarding` to make the iptables rules, see [DNS Hijacking](https://openwrt.org/docs/guide-user/firewall/fw3_configurations/intercept_dns): this rule use a MAC address which is the easiset also for IPv6, you can also use an IPSET
+You can use `Port Forwarding` to make the iptables rules, see [DNS Hijacking](https://openwrt.org/docs/guide-user/firewall/fw3_configurations/intercept_dns): this rule use a MAC address which is the easiest also for IPv6, you can also use an IPSET

 ```
 /etc/config/firewall: